Newlode/jirafeau/CONTRIBUTING.md

+# Contributing

 Hi,

-This document is only made for newcomers in Jirafeau who are digging into the code.
+this document is made for newcomers in Jirafeau who are digging into the code.

+## General principle

+Jirafeau is made in the [KISS](http://en.wikipedia.org/wiki/KISS_principle) way (Keep It Simple, Stupid).

+It is meant to be a simple filehosting service, simple to use, simple to install, simple to maintain.

+This project won't evolve to a file manager and will focus to keep a very few dependencies.

+So things like a markdown parser for the ToS or E-Mail tasks would be usefull for sure, but may be [rejected](https://gitlab.com/mojo42/Jirafeau/issues/37#note_1191566) since they would a lot of dependencies and makes the project more complex.

+## Structure

 Here is a little explaination of Jirafeau's arboresence in a simplified view only to show the most importants files and their role.